-We prefer that you make an appointment, but we will see walk ins on a limited basis.
+We prefer that you Contact Us!, but we will see walk ins on a limited basis.
 We also allow drop off appointments which can help clients with busy schedules to drop off the pet for treatment and pick up later that day.

 Cash, Check, American Express, Discover, Mastercard and Visa.